heedy/heedy/README.md

 3. Open your browser to http://localhost:1324 to set up your database!

-_Before setting up Heedy, it is recommended that you have Python >=3.7 installed, because most heedy plugins use Python!_
+_Before setting up Heedy, it is recommended that you have Python >=3.7 with venv support installed, because most heedy plugins use Python!
+On Ubuntu/PiOS, you just need to install `python3-venv`._

 ## Plugins